|

 In our suggestions to the FCA for the MPS review published this summer, we called for greater standardisation of rules between Multi-Asset Funds (MAFs) and Managed Portfolio Services (MPS).
 While the two formats differ in delivery, legal format, and tax treatment, they are similar in scope and function.
 Funds require: KIID, factsheets, benchmarks, and standardised performance reporting.
 MPS, by contrast, have no such requirements.
 This makes comparison difficult and transparency challenging.

 So we very much welcome the FCA’s proposals in DP25/3 to align MAF and MPS disclosure and reporting standards.
 Greater alignment would help advisers and therefore their clients in three critical areas: consistency, comparability, and transparency.
+Our founder Henry Cobbe was invited to speak to the key clients of Jupiter Asset Management on the future of multi-asset and MPS investing at their event at the National History Museum.

 Full article to follow.